rebeccahess22/Portfolio/README.md

 The commands to create these tables can be found in bashterminal.sh.

 The data from the csv is loaded to the csv using a bash script titled insert_data.sh.
-After the data is inserted, we use another bash script to query the data titles queries.sh.
+After the data is inserted, we use another bash script to query the data titled queries.sh.